drloring/katacoda-scenarios/ms-security/sec-1/step1.md

 Run `anchore-cli image list`{{execute}} to view the status of the scan.
 When the images says `analyzed`, then it's ready for inspection.

-Once it's complete, we can run a vulnerability assessment of it with `anchore-cli image vuln redis`{{execute}} and we'll see that there are three types of vulnerability assessments available: os, non-os and all.
-You can view the details of each by running `anchore-cli image vuln redis os `{{execute}} `anchore-cli image vuln redis non-os`{{execute}} or `anchore-cli image vuln redis all`{{execute}}

-We can see if it passed assessment by running `anchore-cli evaluate check redis`{{execute}}.
+Once it's complete, we can see if it passed assessment by running `anchore-cli evaluate check redis`{{execute}}.
 You'll notice that `Status: pass`.
 To get more details, run `anchore-cli evaluate check redis --detail`{{execute}} to see if there were any warnings detected.

-Also, notice the policy ID that was used.
-To get a look at the policies that are being enforced, run `anchore-cli policy list`{{execute}} to see the matching policy id and `anchore-cli policy describe`{{execute}} to see the policies in effect.

-To query all images for specific vulnerabilities, run `anchore-cli query images-by-vulnerability --vulnerability-id CVE-2021-43396`{{execute}}

-To get more details on the files in the image run `anchore-cli image content redis os`{{execute}} and `anchore-cli image content redis files`{{execute}}
+We can also run a vulnerability assessment with `anchore-cli image vuln redis`{{execute}} and we'll see that there are three types of vulnerability assessments available: os, non-os and all.
+You can view the details of each by running `anchore-cli image vuln redis os `{{execute}} `anchore-cli image vuln redis non-os`{{execute}} or `anchore-cli image vuln redis all`{{execute}}

 Next, we're going to see whether the microservice that was used in the past lessons passes vulnerabilty assessment.